 UAL (University of the Arts London)

-You will study a range of practical and theory-based work including photography, animation, research, graphics and game development platforms, which will open doors to several areas for further study.
+You will study a range of practical and theory-based work including research, evaluations, drawing/sketching, 3D modelling (physical and digital), digital graphics, animation, AR and game development coding platforms, which will open doors to several areas for further study.

 Where will this course take me?

-- UAL Level 3 Diploma and Extended Diploma in Creative Media Games Design and Development
+- UAL Level 3 Diploma and Extended Diploma in Art & Design - Games Design and Development

 - UAL Level 3 Diploma and Extended Diploma in Creative Media Production Technology